iris-hep/iris-hep.github.io/_posts/2021-04-10-exabyte-era.md

 "It's a bottom-up, grassroots change," says Pivarski.
 "The people who are doing the analysis are just starting to use Python on their own."

-Part of the shift from to Python, says Shadura, is its versatility.
+Part of the shift to Python, says Shadura, is its versatility.
 "Not all students and not all postdocs stay in physics," she says.
 “In addition to data-analyst skills, they need to have something on their CV that they can more easily transfer to industry."

 Shadura says that having a vibrant Python-based ecosystem, one that includes popular packages like NumPy, Pandas, scikit-learn, and the data science web app Jupyter Notebooks, creates conduits between particle physics and other fields.
 "There is a huge flow between people going from industry to academy and from academy to industry," she says.
 "And this flow is creating a kind of synergy."